markwindsorr/CSFundamentals/Algorithms/README.md

 | -------------  |:---------------:| ------:|---------:|--------:|----------------:|
 | Selection Sort | YES             | 1/2n^2 | 1/2n^2   | 1/2n^2  | n exchanges; quadratic in best case          |

 Selection sort maintains two sub arrays, the sorted array and the unsorted array.
 It repeatedly finds the minimum in the unsorted array and puts it at the the beginning.

+1. Set minimum index to current
+2. Search the unsorted list after the current index for the minimum, once found assign minimum_index
+3. Swap the minimum_index value with the current index (which is the beginning of the unsorted list)
+4. Repeat until the list is sorted

 * [Python Selection Sort](https://github.com/markwindsorr/CSFundamentals/blob/master/Algorithms/SelectionSort.py)

+___